The Khlong Toey Slum

 Established in October 2012 by a pair of lifelong musicians – Geraldine “Gigi” Nemrod, a French resident of Bangkok, and Siriporn “Amm” Pomwong, a Thai native – KTMP is a non-profit organization born out of a passion to create positive social change through music.

-Two times each week, children are taught an array of instruments and voice by a talented team of volunteer music teachers.
-Ranging from very young to teenage, roughly 25 kids attend the weekly lessons.
+Two times each week, children are taught an array of instruments and voice by a talented team of music teachers.
+Ranging from very young to teenage, roughly 50 kids attend the weekly lessons.
 These students regularly come together in the KTMP bands to perform at a wide range of events.
+Besides music, KTMP also teaches English and visual arts on a weekly basis.

-KTMP is always in need of dependable Thai-speaking music teachers who would be willing to volunteer their time after school on weekdays and/or Saturday afternoons on an ongoing basis.
+KTMP is always in need of dependable Thai-speaking volunteers who would be willing to give their time after school on weekdays and/or Saturday afternoons on an ongoing basis.
 If you’re interested, please get in touch and set up a time to visit the school to see how you can make an impact.

-The organization continually evolves to provide music education and musical instruments to as many underprivileged kids as possible.
+The organization continually evolves to provide music and arts education to as many underprivileged kids as possible.

 I live in a slum, where not many children have the opportunity to learn.
 Learning music gives me a today.